 Take one look at monkey orchids, and you’ll have no question about the meaning behind their names.
 Their flowers resemble a monkey’s face!
 While these plants are a delight to look at, they’re a bit tricky to properly care for.
-Here we’ll take you through everything you need to know about successfully growing and nurturing Monkey Orchids at home, plus learn about their history, origins, meaning, and symbolism in the world today.
+In this guide, I’ll take you through everything you need to know about successfully growing and nurturing Monkey Face Orchids at home, plus learn about their history, origins, meaning, and symbolism in the world today.

 About Monkey Orchids